-Salmonid Habitat Quality: Pool frequency, channel type and sediment composition, water quality, riparian cover, large woody material frequency that are positively affected by the project; or if conditions are maximally functional to begin with, how are they maintained by the project?

-- Salmonid Habitat Quantity: Stream length/wetland/estuary area that is affected by the project.
-Is this a small postage stamp effect, or does the project affect a much larger area or system of habitats? - Salmonid Life Histories: Range of salmonid life history stages addressed and positively affected by the project (e.g., spawning, rearing, migration). - Species Diversity: Currently documented salmonid species in the system.
-Is it one stock or multiple stocks that will be affected by the project? - Riparian Forest and Native Vegetation: Are riparian areas healthy with native vegetation or will invasive species and/or restoration be addressed? - Sediment Control: Are there anthropogenic or geomorphic sediment issues that the project addresses for an improvement in salmonid habitat?
+- Salmonid Habitat Quality: Pool frequency, channel type and sediment composition, water quality, riparian cover, large woody material frequency that are positively affected by the project; or if conditions are maximally functional to begin with, how are they maintained by the project? - Salmonid Habitat Quantity: Stream length/wetland/estuary area that is affected by the project.
+Is this a small postage stamp effect, or does the project affect a much larger area or system of habitats?
+Also consider the percent of critical habitat positively affected by project. - Salmonid Life Histories: Range of salmonid life history stages addressed and positively affected by the project (e.g., spawning, rearing, migration, off-channel refugia). - Species Diversity: Currently documented Diversity of salmonid species and runs positively affected by the project.
+Consider diversity relative to the other projects submitted for funding.
+Riparian Forest and Native Vegetation: Are riparian areas healthy with native vegetation or will invasive species and/or restoration be addressed? - Sediment Control: Are there anthropogenic or geomorphic sediment issues that the project addresses for an improvement in salmonid habitat?
 If there are no current sediment issues, will the project potentially affect sediment negatively, or will sediment stability be maintained or improved? - Climate Adaption: Is the project area currently showing impact(s) from climate change and if so, will the project restore or remedy such impacts, or help to prevent future impacts?
 Examples: Are changes in precipitation pattern affecting water quantity or quality?
 Are new invasive species taking advantage of changes in precipitation?
 If so, how will the project address these changes? - Salmonid Habitat Connectivity: Physical interconnection with functional or high-quality habitat, or habitat that is already protected.
 Is this an isolated habitat or is it one that plays an important role in a larger system of habitats?
 Will the project positively improve or maintain connectivity?